russellballestrini/russell.ballestrini.net/content/2011-12-19-linkpeek-com-webpage-to-image-was-a-by-product.rst

 LinkPeek API.
 It didn't require any downloading, installation, or waiting.

-About a week later on a whim I posted the generator to hacker news.
+About a week later on a whim I posted the generator to hacker news with an honest title (`Convert Any Webpage to an Image <http://linkpeek.com/website-thumbnail-generator>`__) and in about 30 minutes it reached the number 1 spot.
-I gave an honest title:

-[linkpeek-hover uri="http://linkpeek.com/website-thumbnail-generator" text="Convert Any Webpage to an Image"] and within about about 30 minutes LinkPeek.com was placed on the front page in the number 1 spot.

 **Remember, when faced with pivoting or killing a project, take a good look at all possible by-products.
 Don't miss the hidden gem in a